dineshbalani/dineshbalani/README.md

 - 👯 I’m looking to collaborate on projects for noble causes.
 Hit me up if you would like to discuss and collaborate on this.
 - 💬 Ask me about tech, chess, healthy lifestyle
 - 😄 Pronouns: **He**/**Him**
-- ⚡ Fun fact: I have done 6 internships in all types of industries (healthcare, Oil & Gas, IT)
+- ⚡ Fun fact: I have done 6 internships in different types of industries (Healthcare, Oil & Gas, IT)

 <!--
 **dineshbalani/dineshbalani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.